-Tempur-Pedic International Inc. (f/k/a "TWI Holdings, Inc.") was formed in 2002 by TA and FFL to acquire Tempur World, Inc., or Tempur World.
+Tempur-Pedic International was formed in 2002 by TA and FFL to acquire Tempur World, Inc., or Tempur World.
 This acquisition occurred effective November 1, 2002.
 The financial information for the periods prior to November 1, 2002 are based on the financial information for Tempur World and its consolidated subsidiaries, which we sometimes collectively refer to as our "predecessor company."
 For purposes of this Management's Discussion and Analysis of Financial Condition and Results of Operations, "we," "our," "ours" and "us" refer to Tempur-Pedic International and its consolidated subsidiaries for the period from and after November 1, 2002 and refer to our predecessor company for periods prior to November 1, 2002.